isabellyrocha/edgetune/exps/README.md

 ## Inferece (Max Frequency, batch size = 64)

 - Scaling CPU frequency reduces time by ~half.
+- Longer running inferences benefit more from scaling when using the nuc.

 network            | chasseral          | chaumont           | vully              | nuc
 ------------------ | ------------------ | ------------------ | ------------------ | ------------------